Photographic History of Table Mountain

 Mountain (TM) lies on the northeastern slopes of the San Gabriel

-due northeast of downtown Los Angeles.
-TM is actually a 3 mile
+miles due northeast of downtown Los Angeles.
+TM is actually a

 WNW to ESE.
 This ridge is the northern boundary of the Swarthout